AnacletoLAB/schemalink-docs/guides/user-guide/example.md

 ![2](https://github.com/user-attachments/assets/afa5e5fd-8c5c-4ec9-b3af-8d7a09bc376a)

 The class Gene is further refined by adding key attributes.
-For example, the attribute "Symbol" is added (1) and improved by specifying its (2) description and (3) type.
-The required flag is added to Symbol (4).
+For example, the attribute named "Symbol" is added (1) and improved by specifying its (2) description and (3) type.
+The required flag is added to Symbol (4): instances of class Gene **require** the Symbol attribute.

 ![3](https://github.com/user-attachments/assets/734472d3-7432-42a1-8259-1026ae0b453e)